etiennedi/enzyme-wait/README.md

 ## Checking out the example repo

 There is now a working example inside this repo using both the Promise-approach as well as the async/await-approach.

+The example uses Jest, but it should work with any test framework.
+In other frameworks you might need to call done() on asynchronous tests.

 To play around with this example you can: